 Cost: Equifax is making an incremental investment of $1.25 billion from 2018 through 2020 in technology and security.
 The investment will cover data security.

 What happened: During mid-May through July 2017, unauthorized access to certain files occurred.
 The information accessed included: names, Social Security numbers, dates of birth, addresses and possibly driver’s license numbers in some instances.
 The credit card numbers of approximately 182,000 U.S. consumers were also accessed.

-Cost: The data breach could cost Anthem well over $100 million, according to ZDNet.com, with some estimating $8 to $16 billion.
-Anthem paid the Office of Civil Rights (OCR) $16 million in October.
+Cost: Anthem paid the Office of Civil Rights (OCR) $16 million in October 2018.
+The previous largest settlement was the $5.55 million paid to OCR by Advocate Health Care in 2016.
 This was a record Health Insurance Portability and Accountability Act (HIPAA) settlement and resulted in the largest health data breach in U.S. history.

 Affected: 145 million customer accounts, including personal information.

 Cost: Protection Group International estimates the breach will cost the company $200 million.

 What happened: A cyber attack occurred between late February and early March 2014, compromising customer names, encrypted passwords, email addresses, physical addresses, phone numbers and dates of birth.
 No financial information was taken, according to eBay.